Mary’s Meals provides life-changing daily meals in severely impoverished communities in central to southern-eastern areas of Benin.Published on

 Life in Benin

-Benin is currently ranked 158 out of 189 countries in the Human Development Index (HDI).
+Benin is currently ranked 166 out of 191 countries and territories in the Human Development Index (HDI).

 Food insecurity, low-incomes, malnutrition and gender inequality are just some of the key challenges facing impoverished people in Benin.
-Almost half of the population is currently living below the International Poverty Line ($1.90 per day).
-As a result, in Benin, 32.2% of children under five have stunted growth and around 52% of children do not complete primary education.
+Almost 20% of the population is currently living below the International Poverty Line ($2.15 per day).
+An estimated 60,178 primary school age children remain out of school in Benin.
 Almost two thirds of the population is unable to read and write.

 Mary’s Meals in Benin